 Yoga asanas were first recorded in the Atharva Veda (1500 BCE), which uses the term asana in a specifically Yogic context.
 Several Yogis spanning many generations scrutinized their relative merits by analytical comparisons and thus formulated a complete course of posture training.
 A few early postures, mostly meditative, in turn passed through a series of modifications before the Yogic system of physical education was finally perfected by the early Hatha Yogis.

 Benefits of Yoga Asanas

-, pratyahara, dhyana and so on.
+Yoga Asanas are the practices to culture body and mind for further higher practices of yoga like pranayama, pratyahara, dhyana and so on.
 Asanas make body and mind healthy and these are trained in such a way that a necessary equilibrium is established in overall functions.
-Yoga Asanas counteract the instability in the body.
-This instability or fickleness (tremor) is due to chronic disturbances in the muscular tone, which lead to the imbalance in the muscular activity.
-This tonic imbalance is corrected and diseases are cured by practicing yoga asanas.
-They tackle the root cause of the imbalance such as emotional conflicts, stresses, tensions, etc. These also overcome the imbalance in other functions of the body, e.g., endocrinal secretions.
-Thus, yoga asanas mould our body and mind and make them strong and healthy.
+Yoga Asanas motivate the physical, mental and spiritual growth of a person.
+It not only enhances the physical beauty, but also the inner beauty of a person.
+It allows a person to perfectly balance the physical, mental and emotional stress.
+They tackle the root cause of the imbalance in other functions of the body.
+Thus, yoga asanas mould the body and mind and make them strong and healthy.

+Daily practice of yoga increases a person's tranquillity, sensitivity, intuition and awareness.
+Yoga has to be done with breath and with awareness.
 Yoga asanas are a major part of yoga practice and prepare the practitioner for the higher reaches of yoga.
 They have themselves been refined and perfected over the years through the continued efforts of yogic saints and theorists.
-Their mention in various literary works (not restricted to Yoga texts) indicates their integral and iconic role in Indian culture and spiritual praxis.